Route Planning

 Every time you collect a skip, you're moving waste between sites.
 That means you need a Waste Transfer Note.
 If you're still printing three-part carbonless WTNs in the cab and filing them in ring binders, you're creating a compliance timebomb.

-Waste collection software for skip hire companies should generate compliant digital Waste Transfer Notes automatically as part of the collection workflow.
-When a driver marks a skip as collected, the system creates a WTN pre-filled with customer details, container size, waste type (using the correct EWC code), and destination site.
-The driver signs digitally on a tablet, the customer receives a copy by email, and the record is stored in a searchable, audit-ready archive.
+Waste collection software for skip hire companies should create digital Waste Transfer Notes as part of the collection workflow.
+When a driver marks a skip as collected, the system can pre-fill the WTN with customer details, container size, waste type and destination site.
+The driver uses the Android or iOS app on a phone or tablet, the customer receives a copy by email and the record stays with the job.

 Hire Duration Tracking and Automated Invoicing